 21. Auto Rotation for Homescreen and Lockscreen

 The new versions of Android do not support auto-rotation on lockscreen.
 Likewise, Numerous OEM launchers and stock launchers do not have auto-rotation support for the homescreen.
 Well, there is absolutely nothing to worry about.
-You can enable these rotations functionality by adding this command –
+You can enable these rotations by adding this command –

 lockscreen.rot_override=true // for Lockscreen log.tag.launcher_force_rotate=VERBOSE // for Homescreen

 20. Better Internet Speed

-If your browsing speed is not up to the mark on any Android device you are using, or if you are suffering from slow download speed, you can improve it by increasing the TCP’s buffersize.
-Also, forcing the device to use Google’s DNS could unlock more speed.
+If your browsing speed is not up to the mark, or if you are suffering from slow download speed, you can improve it by increasing the TCP’s buffer size.
+Also, forcing your device to use Google’s DNS could unlock more speed.

 19. Modify Logcat

 You can control the Android Logcat file generation, which is mainly used for debugging.
-Disabling logcat would reduce expensive disk reads/writes.
+Disabling logcat would reduce extensive disk reads/writes.

 18. Disable Black Screen Issue After Call

-You might have noticed a black screen for a few seconds after you disconnect a voice call.
+You might have noticed a black screen for a few seconds after disconnecting a voice call.
 If this is happening to you on a regular basis, it means your device’s proximity sensor is not functioning properly.
 It can be fixed by changing the proximity delay value.

 17. Ring Your Phone Immediately

 When you get a call, the Android system usually waits and verifies the connection before it sends the signals to ring the phone.
-However, if your device is taking more than a usual time before it starts to ring, you can change this by adding the line shown below.
+However, if your device takes more than the usual time before it starts to ring, you can change this by adding the following code.

 16. Improve Voice Call Clarity